Non-reciprocity of spin waves in magnetic nanotubes with helical equilibrium magnetization

+The critical field $H_\mathrm{crit}$ can be reduced to zero using a (negative) uniaxial anisotropy, as for example shown for hexagonal tubes in \textcite{ZimmermannNANOLETT18}, that is achieved by an incident angle deposition.

-The dispersion relation $f[n,k_z]=\omega_{k_z}^n/(2\pi)$ and dynamic susceptibility $\aleph_{k_z}^n$ (also known as the Polder tensor) in the case of $H_z=0$ have been studied previously.\cite{OtaloraPRL16,OtaloraPRB17,OtaloraPRB18} In these works, the nanotube is in a circular magnetic configuration $\Theta_0=\pi/2$, for which the asymmetries in dispersion relation are the consequence of the curvature-induced broken mirror symmetry of the dynamic volume charges.
-The SW wave numbers are given by the mode $n$ and wave vector $k_{\text z}$, both of them describing the SW phase distribution along the azimuthal $\hat \varphi$ direction and along the $\hat z$ direction, respectively.
-It has been shown that the dispersion relation is degenerated in the sign of $n$, hence the SWs form azimuthal standing waves with $2|n|$ nodal lines.
-With the application of a longitudinal magnetic field $H_z\neq 0$, the frequency degeneration regarding the sign of $n$ is broken, consequently the formation of azimuthal standing waves is disrupted and conditions to observe separately individual azimuthal modes on the nanotube mantle is therefore possible, as we see later.
+Let us focus now on the dynamical magnetic response of the nanotube.
+In general, the SWs in a thin-shell MNT can be categorized by an azimuthal mode number $n$ and the wave vector $k_z$ in $z$-direction, where the index $n$ takes positive and negative values and counts the periods of the waves along the $\varphi$ direction.
+The SW dispersion relation $\omega_n(k_z)$ and dynamic susceptibility in the vortex state (at $H_z=0$ and $K=0$) have been studied previously.\cite{OtaloraPRL16,OtaloraPRB17,OtaloraPRB18} In these works, it was shown that the asymmetric SW dispersion in $z$ direction is the consequence of the curvature-induced broken mirror symmetry of the dynamic volume charges.
+Moreover, modes with the same $k_z$ but opposite azimuthal index, $\pm n$, are degenerate, hence the SWs form azimuthal standing waves with $2|n|$ nodal lines.
+With the application of an axial magnetic field $H_z\neq 0$, the frequency degeneration regarding the sign of $n$ is broken, consequently the formation of azimuthal standing waves is disrupted and conditions to observe individual azimuthal modes on the nanotube mantle separately is therefore possible, for instance with the use of CPWs as we propose here.
+Similar to Refs.~\citenum{OtaloraPRL16,OtaloraPRB17}, the dispersion relation $\omega_n(k_z)$ is obtained by setting the Gilbert damping to cero, solving the linearized equation of motion of magnetization and can be written in the from